 Introduces universal blood and body substance precautions, and methods of infection control.
 The course includes how to take and record vital signs and physical measurements that are part of the history and physical examination.
-MA106 includes 60 hours of contact instruction plus 15 additional course prep activities (CP).
+MA106 includes 60 hours of contact instruction.
 Corequisite: or ME111.